-Canon 1Ds versus Panasonic G85
+Canon 1Ds vs Panasonic G85

-The Canon EOS-1Ds and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were officially introduced, respectively, in September 2002 and September 2016.
+The Canon EOS-1Ds and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2002 and September 2016.
 The 1Ds is a DSLR, while the G85 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and a Four Thirds (G85) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 11 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is considerably smaller (54 percent) than the Canon 1Ds.
 Moreover, the G85 is substantially lighter (60 percent) than the 1Ds.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1Ds) and the Micro Four Thirds Lens Catalog (G85).
 Mirrorless cameras, such as the G85, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.